Tianxiang-C/SCI-Cream/content/authors/chen-yanting/_index.md

 user_groups:
   - Alumni
 ---
 CHEN Yanting (陈彦廷) was a graduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+She is a faulty responsible for teaching and counseling in [Guangdong Medical University](https://en.gdmu.edu.cn/index.htm) (Dongguan Campus).